 Why not buy an email list?

-Now, here is the question I always get: what’s the harm?
+Now, here is the question I always get: what’s the harm in buying one?
 Shortcuts save effort and time, right?
 However, buying an email list can cause disastrous consequences for you and your business.

 1. It’s technically against the law